-Lourdes Duarte is co-anchor of WGN Morning News from 4-6am.
-Prior to the early shift, Lourdes was co-anchor of WGN Evening News and a reporter for WGN News at Nine.
-Lourdes came to WGN-TV in September 2007 as a general assignment reporter for WGN Midday News, WGN Evening News and WGN News at Nine.
+Lourdes Duarte is co-anchor of WGN Evening News at 4pm.
+Prior to her role on the evening news, Lourdes was co-anchor of the WGN Morning News and a reporter for WGN News at Nine.
+Lourdes came to WGN-TV in September of 2007 as a general assignment reporter for the WGN Midday News, WGN Evening News and WGN News at Nine.

-Lourdes has won several awards including an Emmy award for her work on “Hoy en Dia” and Society of Professional Journalists awards for Minority Issues Reporting.
-Most recently, she won an Emmy award for her story titled “Unlicensed and Serving.”
+Lourdes is a four time Emmy Award winner.
 She also received an Emmy nomination for a story on deportation.
 Lourdes and a WGN photographer where aboard the plane that transported undocumented immigrants to their home country.

 Lourdes received a Bachelor of Arts degree in Communication from DePaul University.